Queatz/vessel/README.md

 ### If / Then / Else

+A good way to think of conditionals in Vessel is with an implied "if" at the beginning of conditions, with `?` spoken as "then" and `??` spoken as "else."

-b if a
+if a then b
 ```
 a ? b
 ```

-b if a else c
+if a then b else c
 ```
 a ? b ?? c
 ```

-b if a else d if c
+if a then b else if c then d
 ```
 a ? b ?? c ? d
 ```

-b if a else d if c else e
+if a then b else if c then d else e
 ```
 a ? b ?? c ? d ?? e
 ```